jamesETF/EthicalFrenchie_Final/_blocks/card-media-21.md

 ---
-title: Explanation was off down
+title: Ace - Lilac & Tan Puppy
 image: card-3.jpeg
 ---

-Dignissim quis turpis quis, semper consequat vehicula dolor.
-Suspendisse tincidunt consequat quam, ac consequat.
+I’m a lilac French Bulldog puppy for sale located in New York City.
+And not just a regular lilac, lilac with tan points, which makes me really rare.

-{% include button.html text="Join Us" url="#" style="default" %}
+{% include button.html text="Inquire About Me" url="#" style="default" %}